SpikeInterface/spikeinterface/doc/modules/core.rst

 * compute templates (i.e. average extracellular waveforms) with different modes
 * save waveforms in a folder (in numpy / `Zarr <https://zarr.readthedocs.io/en/stable/tutorial.html>`_) for easy retrieval
 * save sparse waveforms or *sparsify* dense waveforms
-* select units anf associated waveforms
+* select units and associated waveforms

 The default format (:code:`mode='folder'`) which waveforms are saved to is a folder structure with waveforms as :code:`.npy` files.
 In addition, waveforms can also be extracted in-memory for fast computations (:code:`mode='memory'`).
 Note that this mode can quickly fill up your RAM...
 Use it wisely!
 Finally, an existing :py:class:`~spikeinterface.core.WaveformExtractor` can be saved also in :code:`zarr` format.